-If the RSUs are equity settled, the fair value of the RSUs issued is equal to the Corporation's five day weighted average share price on the grant date.
+The fair value of the RSUs issued is equal to the Corporation's five day weighted average share price on the grant date.
 The fair value is expensed over the vesting term on a graded vesting basis.
 A forfeiture rate is estimated on the grant date and is adjusted to reflect the actual number of RSUs that vest.

-Under the terms of the UIP, the date or dates which all or a portion of the PSUs shall vest and any performance conditions to such vesting, is designated by the Board of Directors at the time of grant.
+Under the terms of the UIP, the date or dates on which all or a portion of the PSUs shall vest and any performance conditions to such vesting, is designated by the Board of Directors at the time of grant.
 PSUs will be settled in equity or cash, at the discretion of the Corporation, at the amount equal to the fair value of the PSU on that date.
-If the PSUs are equity settled, the fair value of the PSUs issued is equal to the Corporation's five day weighted average share price on the grant date and is adjusted for the estimate of the outcome of the performance conditions.
+The fair value of the PSUs issued is equal to the Corporation's five day weighted average share price on the grant date and is adjusted for the estimate of the outcome of the performance conditions.
 The fair value is expensed over the vesting term on a graded vesting basis.
 A forfeiture rate is estimated on the grant date and is adjusted to reflect the actual number of PSUs that vest.